Programs

 For startups who have done some customer discovery and are ready to develop an MVP (minimum viable product) with a tech-driven solution that can be tested against your potential customer!
 Get ready to test your assumptions, learn about your ideal customer, and secure your first sale or launch your MVP.

-Students, staff, and alumni of Edmonton’s post-secondary schools interested in building a technology-based company can access support through the Business Development Support (BDS) program.
+Students, staff, and alumni* of Edmonton’s post-secondary schools interested in building a technology-based company can access the support of an Executive in Residence (EIR) on campus.

 Previous